Anonymous-vmf/fpi-iclr_submission/README.md

-# von Mises-Fisher Sampling of Glove Vectors
+# von Mises-Fisher Sampling of GloVe Vectors

 This anonymous repository contains Python code for reproducing the experiments described in the Tiny Paper titled _"von Mises-Fisher Sampling of Glove Vectors"_.
 This paper is currently under review for presentation at the [FPI@ICLR 2025](https://sites.google.com/view/fpiworkshop/about) workshop and will be made available online upon publication.